 6. Skipnes in Vesterålen

 Lodge in an old fisherman’s cabin and take your time in the unique coastal landscape of Vesterålen.

 7. The Helgeland coast

 A kayaker’s paradise with new discoveries around every island and islet.

 8. Sotra and Øygarden

 A dramatic and picturesque landscape located west of Bergen, forming the last land barrier between mainland Norway and the North sea.

-An easily accessible area between Haugesund and Stavanger, known for its oppurtunities for birdwatching – as long as you enjoy the view from distance, and are careful not to disturb the birds.
+An easily accessible area between Haugesund and Stavanger, known for its opportunities for birdwatching – as long as you enjoy the view from distance, and are careful not to disturb the birds.

 10. The Vega islands